bbauska/W3Cx-5of5/README.md

 Let&apos;s start with an array called &quot;myarr&quot; that contains some colors.
 The first thing we must remind is that each element has an index.
 And the first index is at number 0.
-If I type in the console...it gives me the first element. "myarr&lbrack;0&rbrack;" gives the first element.
+If I type in the console&#155;it gives me the first element. "myarr&lbrack;0&rbrack;" gives the first element.
 Arrays in JavaScript are objects.